oztuncbilek/urban-heat-island/README.md

 ## Project Overview

 This project focuses on the detection and analysis of Urban Heat Islands (UHIs) in Hamburg, Germany.
-UHIs are a critical environmental challenge where metropolitan areas experience higher temperatures than surrounding rural regions due to human activities and changes in land cover. [cite: 1] This phenomenon leads to increased energy consumption, air pollution, and heat-related health issues, making its study crucial for sustainable urban planning.
+UHIs are a critical environmental challenge where metropolitan areas experience higher temperatures than surrounding rural regions due to human activities and changes in land cover.
+This phenomenon leads to increased energy consumption, air pollution, and heat-related health issues, making its study crucial for sustainable urban planning.

-The core of this project is to leverage multi-source data, including satellite imagery and vector data, with advanced deep learning techniques (specifically U-Net architectures) for high-resolution UHI mapping and analysis. [cite: 18, 26] The study aims to understand the evolution of UHI intensity, its correlation with urban morphology and vegetation, and to develop a predictive model for future UHI patterns.
+The core of this project is to leverage multi-source data, including satellite imagery and vector data, with advanced deep learning techniques (specifically U-Net architectures) for high-resolution UHI mapping and analysis.
+The study aims to understand the evolution of UHI intensity, its correlation with urban morphology and vegetation, and to develop a predictive model for future UHI patterns.

 **Author:** Ozan Tuncbilek